dask/dask/docs/source/dataframe-overview.rst

    (HDFS), S3, or other parallel file systems.
 *  Parallel groupby, join, or time series computations

-However in the following siutations Dask.dataframe may not be the best choice:
+However in the following situations Dask.dataframe may not be the best choice:

 *  If your dataset fits comfortably into RAM on your laptop then you may be better off just using Pandas_.
 There may be simpler ways to improve